qdzlug/ironbank-pipeline/scripts/cosign/cosign.md

 # Cosign Signatures

-The Iron Bank pipeline is now performing cosign signatures on all images pushed to the `ironbank` project within Registry1.
+The Iron Bank pipeline now performs cosign signatures on all images pushed to the `ironbank` project within Registry1.

 Please see the adjacent pem file, `cosign-certificate.pem` for the public cert used to verify these signatures.